etr359/capstone/README.md

 ## Methods

 Exploratory data analysis assessed the distribution of the transfer value and its association with demographics and key performance metrics overall and stratified by position.
 To predict the transfer value I compared the performance of a series of three different linear regressions (OLS, Ridge and Lasso), on two different sets of features (a reduced set of features chosen for interpretability, and the first 6 principle components on a PCA of the full set of features) for both first and second order polynomials.
 Models were compared using the RMSE and adjusted r-squared on a 20% train-test split.
+The values of lambda for Ridge and Lasso regression were determined using GridSearch.

 ## Results